localstack/docs/content/en/user-guide/aws/iot/index.md

   - /aws/iot/
 ---

+## Introduction

+AWS IoT provides cloud services to manage IoT fleet and integrate them with other AWS services

-LocalStack Pro supports IoT Core, IoT Data, IoT Analytics and related APIs.
+LocalStack Pro supports IoT Core, IoT Data, IoT Analytics and related APIs as well as an in-built MQTT broker.
 Common operations for creating and updating things, groups, policies, certificates and other entities are implemented with full CloudFormation support.
+The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_iot/).

-## MQTT Broker
+## Getting Started

-LocalStack ships with a built-in MQTT broker.
+This guide is for users that are new to IoT and assumes a basic knowledge of the AWS CLI and LocalStack [`awslocal`](https://github.com/localstack/awscli-local) wrapper.

+Start LocalStack using your preferred method.

+LocalStack ships an Message Queuing Telemetry Transport (MQTT) broker powered by [Mosquitto](https://mosquitto.org/) which supports both pure MQTT and MQTT-over-WSS (WebSockets Secure) protocols.
 To retrieve the MQTT endpoint, use the [`DescribeEndpoint`](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeEndpoint.html) operation.

 {{< command >}}